schellingerhout/schellingerhout.github.io/_posts/2017-11-25-activeobject-pattern3.md

 end;
 {% endhighlight %}

 For simplified synchronization the assumption must be made that the value will only be set once.
 This allows us to use a simple boolean that we will set directly without an interlocked exchange.
-This boolean is used in a technique called double-checked locking, which is a way of reduce the overhead of checking or waiting for a synchronization object.
-This technique is often used in the Singleton Pattern, but is contra-indicated in some languages since order of execution is not always guaranteed.
+This boolean is used in a technique called quick-checked locking, which is a way of reduce the overhead of checking or waiting for a synchronization object.
+This technique is similar to double-checked locking used in the Singleton Pattern, but is contra-indicated in some languages since order of execution is not always guaranteed.
 In this case I believe it is safe, and it speeds up the `GetValue` routine when the value has already been delivered

 You will notice that the value is set without an interlocked exhange.
 I believe this is safe with the assumption that we can write only once and can read only after the TEvent is set.
 I also believe that setting booleans are safe and do not require an interlock exchange.
 If you believe I am in error please comment below or create a pull request on the source code for this blog post series.